Robert Shirley: Career

-In 1613 Shirley returned to Persia.
-In 1615 he returned to Europe, and resided at Madrid.
-In a pleasingly serendipitous meeting Shirley's caravan met Thomas Coryate, the eccentric traveller and travel writer (and attendant of Prince Henry's court in London), in the Persian desert in 1615.
+In 1613, Shirley returned to Persia.
+In 1615, he returned to Europe and resided at Madrid.
+In a pleasingly serendipitous meeting, Shirley's caravan encountered Thomas Coryate, the eccentric traveller and travel writer and attendant of Henry Frederick, Prince of Wales's court in London, in the Central Persian desert basins in 1615.

-Shirley's third journey to Persia was undertaken in 1627 when he accompanied Sir Dodmore Cotton the first British ambassador to the Kingdom of Persia, but soon after reaching the country he died at Qazvin, in what is today northwest Iran.
-After being initially buried there, his remains were later moved from Qazvin to Rome in 1658 by his wife Teresia following her retirement to a convent in the same city attached to Santa Maria della Scala.
+Shirley's third journey to the Safavid Empire was undertaken in 1627, when he accompanied Dodmore Cotton, the first English ambassador to the Safavids.
+He died soon after arrival of dysentery in Qazvin (now northwest Iran).
+After being initially buried there, his remains were later moved from Qazvin to Rome in 1658 by his wife Teresia following her retirement to a convent of the Carmelites in the same city attached to Santa Maria della Scala.
 She died there in 1668.

 In art

 There are several double portraits of Shirley and his wife in English collections, including the private collection of R. J. Berkeley and of Petworth House (by van Dyck).